Recovery is funded by a mix of federal and state resources.

 Does not meet national CDBG objectives;

-HUD policies may restrict the type of projects allowed, e.g. non-public facilities in Lava Hazard Zones 1 & 2.
+HUD policies may restrict the type of projects allowed, e.g. facilities in Lava Hazard Zones 1 & 2.

 More information on HUD's CDBG-DR Program can be found here.